 It’s taken four months, but the police have at last agreed that they will bring no charges against the deerstalkers in the Stag-in-Watergate scandal.

 The film shocked some deerstalkers but, maybe more shocking, is that some of them complained to the police about the video, which shows a stag shot in water on the West Coast of Scotland.
-For the stalker Fraser Macdonald and guide Niall Rowantree, it has been four difficult months, not knowing whether a campaign started by fellow deerstalkers and whipped up by antis would result in police action.
+For the stalker, and his guide Niall Rowantree, it has been four difficult months, not knowing whether a campaign started by fellow deerstalkers and whipped up by antis would result in police action.

 So what does the film show?
 You see a herd of deer running into water, as if someone is driving them.
 A team of stalkers is waiting for them.
 The shot looks dodgy – there is a house visible in the background.
 After the shot, the stag takes a minute to die, floundering around in the water.
 The video caused a social media storm, and even made it into a newspaper.